 Check Current Price ↗

-Srixon doesn't get the same marketing spotlight as TaylorMade or Callaway, but the ZX5 Mk II is quietly one of the best-performing drivers you can buy on a budget.
-The core technology is what Srixon calls Rebound Frame, a multi-layer structure in the clubhead that alternates between flexible and rigid zones.
-The flexible zones maximize face deflection at impact, while the rigid zones channel that energy back into the ball.
-The result is faster ball speeds without requiring a faster swing.
+Srixon flies under the radar.
+They don't have Tiger or Rory on staff, and they don't flood your Instagram feed.
+But the ZX5 Mk II is quietly one of the best-performing drivers you can find at a discount.
+The core tech is Rebound Frame: alternating flexible and rigid zones inside the clubhead.
+Flexible zones maximize face deflection.
+Rigid zones channel that energy straight back into the ball.
+The net effect is faster ball speeds without swinging any harder.

 Brand